ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clock.md

 In contrast to the single clock approach, we observed significant improvements when each population was assessed independently.
 All model parameters in our Bayesian analysis demonstrated convergence with ESS values well above 200 and we detected temporal signal in 9 out of 12 _Y. pestis_ populations (SI Table 2).
 Several populations appeared more clock-like than others, which was observed  in both the root-to-tip regression and the Bayesian rate estimation.
 For example, we found rate variation to be low in the Bronze Age (R<sup>2</sup>=0.92), moderate in the Second Pandemic (R<sup>2</sup>=0.76) and high in *Medievalis* (R<sup>2</sup>=0.02).
 These population-specific trends are consistent with recent analyses [@duchene2016GenomescaleRatesEvolutionary; @rascovan2019EmergenceSpreadBasal] which demonstrated that the degree of temporal signal in _Y. pestis_ varies according to which populations are included.
 Overall, our results indicate that using population specific models is a more robust approach than using a single species clock.

 In the following sections, we critique this approach further and discuss the interpretive consequences of our estimated rates and dates.
 First, we examine _Y. pestis_ populations with no detectable temporal signal and the time frame over which they were sampled.
 These "negative" results serve a crucial purpose in informing us about the minimum sampling time frame, or <u>phylodynamic threshold</u>, for which robust temporal estimates can be obtained.
 Second, we identify populations that have temporal signal but are associated with unreliable dates when assessed using external calibrations.
 We explore how <u>sampling bias</u> drives this outcome, which has led to poor reproducibility between studies.
 Third, we identify which populations have the most reliable temporal estimates, for which <u>informative rates and dates</u> can be obtained.
-We discuss how these molecular dates have changed our understanding of .. "origin" stories, and complement historical scholarship that includes more diverse, non-European sources.
-...
-Finally, we discuss how these results inform <u>phylogeographic</u> analysis, in which the ancestral location and spread of _Y. pestis_ is estimated. ...
+We discuss how these molecular dates have changed our understanding of pandemic "origins" and complement historical scholarship that includes more diverse, non-European sources.
+Finally, we discuss how these results inform <u>phylogeographic</u> analysis, in which the ancestral location and spread of _Y. pestis_ is reconstructed....

 <div style="page-break-after: always;"></div>